wkoszek/me/source/blog/2013-08-13-book-netscape-time.md

 Clark gives insights into startups in the peak times of the Silicon Valley.

-I'd say it's a must read book for the Internet enrepreneurs, as it gives some guidelines on the company operation in the eyes of soon-to-happen collapse, from times when Netspace was getting low on money.
+I'd say it's a must read book for the Internet entrepreneurs, as it gives some guidelines on the company operation in the eyes of soon-to-happen collapse, from times when Netspace was getting low on money.